schustischuster/evoGE/GOslim/Readme.md

 ```

-### Expression intensity across functional groups
+### Expression levels across functional groups

-Finally, the mean expression level of each gene across organs and species was calculated, and their distribution was visualized for all GOslim categories that showed a significant different proportion of evolutionarily stable and variable genes.
+Finally, the mean expression level of each gene across organs and species was calculated, and their distribution was visualized for all GO slim categories that showed a significant different proportion of evolutionarily stable and variable genes.
 Expression values are log2-transformed Transcripts Per Million (TPM).

 * `plotGroupEx(sample_size, ...)`